influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

 4) Also tabbed forms for editing and adding Kapacitor Handler Endpoints will appear.
 In wider screens they will be to the right of the Connection Details group.
-In narrower screens they be below the Connection Details group.
+In narrower screens they will be below the Connection Details group.

 **Image 4 &ndash; Configure Kapacitor Handler Endpoints**